 Step 1: Make a word list

-Wait!
-Don’t roll your eyes.
-I’m serious.
 Every word you come across that you don’t know should be put in a word list.
-It’s not the most interesting way to learn vocabulary, but it’s essential.
 Organize your words by theme or chapter (i.e. house words, days of the week, etc.) as you come across them.

 Step 2: Do the exercises

-Well, this is what has helped me learn the most.
-The majority of textbooks come with exercises, so do them!
-Exercises reinforce crucial grammar concepts and even vocabulary (see step 1).
+The majority of Italian textbooks come with exercises, so do them!
+Exercises reinforce crucial grammar concepts and even vocabulary (see step one).
 Do each exercise given in the textbook so you can reiterate what it is that you’re learning.

 Step 3: Make notes on grammar

 Every time you come across a new grammar point, make sure to write your own notes on it.
-But that’s not all.
-Keep those grammar notes beside you when doing exercises, especially during free write activities where your grammar will really be put to the test, and review your grammar notes often.
+Keep those grammar notes beside you when doing exercises, especially during activities where your grammar will really be put to the test.

 Step 4: Read out loud

-Actually speaking Italian is crucial to developing your accent, confidence and competence in the language, no matter how beginner you are.
 If your textbook comes with an audio CD or online audio resource, great.
-Listen to the recordings and repeat after the speaker.
+Listen to the recordings and repeat them after the speaker.

 No audio?
 Not a problem.
 Read everything in Italian out loud—the readings, dialogues and exercises.
-You may feel silly at first, but this is helpful and necessary practice.
-You’ll be speaking like a pro in no time.
-Don’t forget to check out Forvo.com to fine-tune your pronunciation.
+This is a helpful and necessary practice to have you speaking like a pro in no time.

 Step 5: Quiz yourself